arshlakhina/Ck-gatsby-blog/README.md

 + Mobile-Support
 + [Contentful CMS](http://contentful.com) support

 **Request** to users, contributors and visitors.
-Please :star: star the repo to increase its reach.
+Please :star: "Star" the repo to increase its reach.
 It will help us to reach more users and contributors.
 So, they can support this beautiful project.